 People in Jomvu told Amnesty International that they had not been consulted about the proposed evictions and, beyond the notices, had received no information on the eviction process, resettlement or compensation.

-In the night of 17th of May 2015 forced and unlawful evictions of more than 100 inhabitants of informal settlements along the A 109 highway in Jomvu (km 10+700 to km 11+ 450) took place.
+On the night of 17 May 2015 forced and unlawful evictions of more than 100 inhabitants of informal settlements along the A 109 highway in Jomvu (km 10+700 to km 11+ 450) took place.
 Between 11pm and midnight, residents of Jomvu were woken by the arrival of a bulldozer accompanied by scores of armed police.
 According to eyewitnesses, the bulldozer systematically demolished shops and homes that bore yellow crosses.

 On 13 Aug 2015, KeNHA organised a public sensitisation meeting, during which it admitted they had carried out the demolitions and indicated that they would consider providing some form of remedy.
 During the meeting, KeNHA representatives informed people about the existence of the Environmental and Social Impact Assessment (ESIA) and the Resettlement Action Plan (RAP) for the project and also summarised the main aspects of them.
 This was the first time that a majority of the people had heard about these documents.

 KeNHA representatives did not provide any details about the amounts for compensation and how these would be determined.
-KeNHA asked forcedly evicted people to establish a committee to calculate their lossess and present it to KeNHA for consideration.
+KeNHA asked forcefully evicted people to establish a committee to calculate their losses and present them to KeNHA for consideration.
 The meeting was not in line with the criteria for genuine consultation as envisaged by international human rights standards.

 Reaction of the banks